The Best BBQ Smoking Wood Chunks That Burn Clean Every Time

 Good smoking temperatures range from 250F to 320F.
 If you're seeing puffy thick white smoke you won't get the proper flavour on your food.
 This smoke tastes harsh and bitter, if this happens check the following:

-How To Use Wood ChunksThe best way to use chunks is sparing, these fist-sized chunks should be split in half, then layered into the charcoal on a Weber kettle, or offset smoker, but ceramic BBQs like kamados normally like quarter size chunks, due to their slower airflow.
+How To Use Wood ChunksThe best way to use chunks is sparing.
+These fist-sized chunks should be split in half, then layered into the charcoal on a Weber kettle, or offset smoker.
+However, ceramic BBQs like kamados normally like quarter size chunks, due to their slower airflow.

-Even when you're grilling food, why not throw a large chunk in the corner, this will smoke away for hours and gently flavour your food.
+Even when you're grilling food, why not throw a large chunk in the corner.
+Hence, this will smoke away for hours and gently flavour your food.

 During long smokes, on bullet smokers, we recommend up to 4 half chunks scattered through the fuel, or refuelling every few hours.

 This wood creates a sweet, yet strong flavour, the smoke can be pungent, but it adds a nice, strong flavour to just about all meat cuts.
 Hoever, it’s especially popular with pork and beef.

 This wood is stronger than most fruitwoods but milder than hickory and mesquite.
 Pecan is ideal when smoking poultry and fish as it adds a bit more kick than cherry and apple, but won't over smoke.

 The perfect complement to any other of the chunks listed, a light sweet smoke very similar to apple or cherry.
 It works well with chicken and pork.

 Much the same as Maple this is a nice addition to any of the stronger woods, it will also provide a red colour to all food smoked with it.
 We've had excellent results with all poultry especially duck.
 In our opinion its king of the fruit woods!